SCCM ConfigMgr Client How to Create Windows Firewall Outbound Rules Using PowerShell

 6. Powershell command to Create Outbound Firewall rule for UDP Port

 Each topic is covered with screenshots and respective PowerShell commands.
 I’m still learning PowerShell (taking baby steps), so there could be other/better ways to achieve this task.
-All these topics are selected forĀ SCCM 2012 client outbound communication port requirements.
-SCCM ConfigMgr Client How to Create Windows Firewall Outbound Rules Using PowerShell?

-1. Import the Powershell Security module for Windows Firewall.
+1. Import the Powershell Security Module for Windows Firewall

 PS C:\Windows\system32> Import-Module NetSecurity